Noise-contrastive Online Change Point Detection: Introduction

 The complexity of a change point detection problem severely depends on the data generating mechanism.
 The most popular one is a mean shift, that is, $\E X_{\tstar} \neq \E X_{\tstar + 1}$.
-Plenty of papers are devoted to a mean shift detection in a univariate or multivariate Gaussian sequence (see, for instance, \cite{eh13, pein17, rinaldo21, chen22, sun22}), but the recent research \cite{eichinger18, wang20, yu20a, yu20b} also considers a more general sub-Gaussian noise.
+Plenty of papers are devoted to a mean shift detection in a univariate or multivariate Gaussian sequence (see, for instance, \citep{sugiyama08, kanamori09, eh13, pein17, rinaldo21, chen22, sun22}), but the recent research \citep{eichinger18, maillard2019sequential, wang20, yu20a, yu20b} also considers a more general sub-Gaussian noise.
 One usually exploits CUSUM-type or likelihood-ratio-type test statistics to perform this task.
-A broader problem of parametric change point detection (see, for example, \cite{cao18, dette20, yu20a, sun22, titsias22}) admits that $\sfp$ and $\sfq$ belong to a parametric family of densities $\cp = \{\sfp_\theta : \theta \in \Theta\}$.
+A broader problem of parametric change point detection (see, for example, \citep{cao18, dette20, yu20a, corradin22, sun22, titsias22}) admits that $\sfp$ and $\sfq$ belong to a parametric family of densities $\cp = \{\sfp_\theta : \theta \in \Theta\}$.
 In this setup, the distribution change detection is reduced to detection of a shift in the underlying parameter $\theta \in \Theta$.
+A special case of parametric setup includes changes in covariance and correlation coefficients \citep{bolognani13, chaudhuri21, chaudhuri2024round, chaudhuri22}.
 Both the mean shift model and the parametric change point detection require strong modelling assumptions which are likely to be violated in practical applications.
-In our paper, we are mostly interested in a nonparametric change point detection problem \cite{hero06, hbm08, zou14, li15, biau16, ga18, arlot19, kurt21, shin22}.
+In our paper, we are mostly interested in a nonparametric change point detection problem \citep{hero06, hbm08, zou14, li15, biau16, ga18, arlot19, kurt21, padilla21b, shin22, ferrari23}.
 We do not impose restrictive conditions on the densities $\sfp$ and $\sfq$.
 However, the procedure we propose is quite universal in a sense that it is suitable for different setups, including, for instance, the nonparametric one and the mean shift detection in a multivariate Gaussian sequence model.